faithoflifedev/easy_onvif_workspace/packages/easy_onvif/tool/README.md

   * `RemovePreset` - supported but not functional
   * `SetHomePosition` - supported but not functional

+## New for version 3.1.3
+The Onvif spec supports an alternative to the `Stop` command that instead uses the `ContinuousMove` command with velocity settings to zero.
+This alternative appears to be compatible with more devices.
+As such, the `Stop` API call has been replaces with a zero velocity `ContinuousMove` command as of the v3.1.3 release.

 ## New for version 3.1.0

 See the [Breaking changes](#breaking-changes) section.